hbashton/VIIPER/docs/clients/cpp.md

 ### Helper Maps

-The SDK generates useful lookup maps for working with keyboard input:
+The client library generates useful lookup maps for working with keyboard input:

 **CHAR_TO_KEY Map** - Convert ASCII characters to key codes: